Darkman (character): Fictional character biography

 After this, Darkman poses as Durant in order to infiltrate Strack's new skyscraper, which was the reason the developer hired Durant in the first place.
 Strack suspects Darkman will come after him and takes Julie hostage.
 Strack suggests they join forces but when he refuses they battle atop the skyscraper.
 Darkman has the chance to spare his life but instead throws Strack to his death.
-Believing he has become too much of a monster to be with Julie, that he abandons her, vowing to become a vigilante and bringer of justice.
+Believing he has become too much of a monster to be with Julie, he abandons her, vowing to become a vigilante and bringer of justice.

-After two and a half years of crimefighting, Darkman is shocked to discover that Durant is alive and back in town and that he must again battle his arch-enemy.
-He also wishes to avenge a scientist named Brinkman, who he had been partnering with in order to perfect his synthetic skin so he may lead a normal life.
+After two and a half years of crimefighting, Darkman is shocked to discover that Durant is alive and that he must again battle his arch-enemy.
+He also wishes to avenge a scientist named Brinkman, whom he had been partnering with in order to perfect his synthetic skin so he may lead a normal life.
 After defeating Durant, Darkman found a new enemy in drug lord Peter Rooker who proved to be his most powerful adversary after going through a process that makes his strength equal to Darkman's.
-Darkman managed to bring down Rooker by posing as him but felt conflicted as he fell in love with Rooker's wife and young daughter, who he had to abandon as well to resume his life as a vigilante.
+Darkman managed to bring down Rooker by posing as him but felt conflicted as he fell in love with Rooker's wife and young daughter, whom he had to abandon as well to resume his life as a vigilante.
 Beforehand, however, he finally manages to perfect his synthetic skin but uses the only sample to heal Rooker's daughter.